-Before admission to the examination candidates must produce evidence satisfactory to the Joint Meeting of Dental Faculties.
+Before admission to the examination candidates must produce evidence of the following eligibility criteria, satisfactory to the Joint Meeting of Dental Faculties.

-1.1 Part A

-- 1.1.1 Evidence of enrolment with the Specialist Advisory Committee (SAC) in Dental Public Health under Joint Committee for Postgraduate Training in Dentistry (JCPTD) or with the Education Committee of the Faculty of Dentistry, Royal College of Surgeons in Ireland (FoDRCSI). - 1.1.2 Evidence of having written confirmation of satisfactory progress from the Training Programme Director.
+- 1.1 Part A - 1.1.1 Evidence of enrolment with the Specialist Advisory Committee (SAC) in the appropriate specialty under the Joint Committee for Postgraduate Training in Dentistry (JCPTD), or with the Education Committee of the Faculty of Dentistry, Royal College of Surgeons in Ireland (FoDRCSI). - 1.1.2 Evidence of the following requirements for the relevant specialty: